baffou/PhaseLAB_doc/docs/source/classes/ImageMethods/methods/imageHSV.rst

         <p class="title">Description</p>

-    The ``imageHSV`` method displays a mix of the intensity an |OPD| images according to a abbr:`HSV (hue, saturation, value)` pattern.
+    The ``imageHSV`` method displays a mix of the intensity an |OPD| images according to a :abbr:`HSV (hue, saturation, value)` pattern.
 Just like the RVB coding, HSV coding codes any color with 3 numbers:

     - *H* means *Hue* and represents the color on a chromatic circle